iterative/dvc.org/content/docs/command-reference/run.md

 - `--outs-persist <path>` - declare output file or directory that will not be removed upon `dvc repro`.

-- `--outs-persist-no-cache <path>` - declare output file or directory that will not be removed upon `dvc repro` (do not put into DVC cache).
+- `--outs-persist-no-cache <path>` - the same as `-outs-persist` except that outputs are not tracked by DVC.

 - `-m <path>`, `--metrics <path>` - specify a metric type of output.
 This option behaves like `-o` but also adds `metric: true` in the output record of the